ThomasRoest/tweet_exporter/README.md

 `obj = TweetExporter::User.new('yourusername')` and `obj.export_tweets`

 This will export a batch of twitter favorites around the maximum of 200, starting with the most recent.
-Run the command a second time to retrieve the next.
+Run the command a second time to retrieve the next batch.

 <!-- Add this line to your application's Gemfile: